-Electrical safety is so important when dealing with a water loss.
-It is involved in every water loss we deal with.
+Electrical safety is so important when dealing with a water damage.
+That is involved in every water loss we deal with.
 Understanding the safety involved with electricity will help ensure that you get through a water loss with minimal risks.

 The main thing that we worry about with electricity when water is present in your home is shock or electrocution.
 Water is a great conductor for electricity and if a live wire comes into contact with water it will charge the water.
 So if a family member comes into contact with this water they have the potential to get hurt.